Frequently Asked Questions

 We cannot guarantee that completing the UMD's LEP, in whole or in part here at UMD, will be counted as satisfying corresponding requirement(s) at another institution.
 You will have to consult with your intended institution's admissions office.
 Consult with our advising office in regards to completing the Minnesota Transfer Curriculum.

 Start taking LEP courses your first semester.
-They teach you things you will need to know in order to do well in the courses for your major.
+They connect and teach you knowledge that will assist you to deciding your major and/or minor.
+They are provide you opportunities to enhance or polish your skills.
 Good examples are SOC 1101 Intro to Sociology, COMM 1112 Public Speaking or another Oral Communication & Languages course, or a course to fulfill the Logic & Quantitative Reasoning category.
 Pay attention to course descriptions as some courses are sequential and may have pre-requisites.

 No, it is recommended to weave LEP courses throughout your undergraduate years.
 You may take some Major/Minor courses at the same time as LEP courses; in fact we encourage you to do this.
 How you complete your LEP will depend on your planned schedule.
 Work closely with your advisor and the advising office to assist with your plan that works well for you.